joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

     trace(names.length); // output: 0

-Second, if you use a number as the only parameter to the `Array()` constructor, an array of that length is created, with each element’s value set to `undefined`.
+Second, if you use a number as the only parameter to the `Array()` constructor, an array of that length is created, with each element's value set to `undefined`.
 The argument must be an unsigned integer between the values 0 and 4,294,967,295.
 For example, the following code calls the `Array()` constructor with a single numeric argument: